josbeir/cakephp-latte-view/README.md

 ## Contributing

 Contributions, issues, and feature requests are welcome!
 Feel free to open a pull request or issue on GitHub.
-Please follow CakePHP and Latte coding standards and ensure all code is properly tested before submitting.
+Please follow CakePHP coding standards and ensure all code is properly tested before submitting.

 ## License